cellsignal/incytr-viz/README.md

 ## Run in browser

-1. Install dependencies if necessary (pip install -r requirements.txt)
+1. Install application -- from project root directory, run pip install .

 2. Ensure your CSV has the following columns (case insensitive)

    \*\* asterisks indicate required columns